Janet Jackson's Rhythm Nation 1814: Rhythm Nation World Tour 1990

 The tour became the most successful debut concert tour in history, with an attendance of over two million.
-It also set a record for the fastest sell-out of Japan's Tokyo Dome, selling out within seven minutes.
+It also set a record for the fastest sellout of Japan's Tokyo Dome, selling out in seven minutes.
 Jackson became the only female artist other than Madonna to fill arenas at the time.
-It was ranked the fifth most successful tour of 1990, making her the only female artist to place within the top ten.
+It was ranked the fifth most successful tour of 1990, making her the only female artist to place within the top 10.
 It also solidified her reputation as a fashion icon, as fans imitated her "Rhythm Nation" outfit and regalia.
-Ebony magazine reported "hoards of teen girls were imitating her distinctive look—black quasi-military long jackets, black tight-tight pants, and big white shirts."
+Ebony magazine reported "hordes of teen girls were imitating her distinctive look—black quasi-military long jackets, black tight-tight pants, and big white shirts."
 Joel Selvin of the San Francisco Chronicle wrote "the 23-year-old has been making smash hit records for four years, becoming a fixture on MTV and a major role model to teenage girls across the country."
-Over $450,000.00 in proceeds from the tour's Madison Square Garden show were used to establish the Rhythm Nation scholarship program.
-The annual scholarship awards $5,000.00 to students majoring in performing arts and communications at United Negro College Fund member colleges and universities.
+More than $450,000 in proceeds from the tour's Madison Square Garden show were used to establish the Rhythm Nation scholarship program.
+The annual scholarship awards $5,000 to students majoring in performing arts and communications at United Negro College Fund member colleges and universities.
 William Allen, then-executive vice president of the UNCF, remarked: "Jackson is a role model for all young people to emulate and the message she has gotten to the young people of this country through the lyrics of 'Rhythm Nation 1814' is having positive effects."

 Singles

 Jackson performing the album's title track, "Rhythm Nation", during her 2011 Number Ones, Up Close and Personal tour.

-Rhythm Nation 1814 produced a record-setting seven top five hit singles on the Billboard Hot 100.
-With lead single "Miss You Much", along with "Escapade", "Black Cat" and the album's final single "Love Will Never Do (Without You)", it also yielded four number one hits.
+Rhythm Nation 1814 produced a record-setting seven top-five hit singles on the Billboard Hot 100.
+With lead single "Miss You Much", along with "Escapade", "Black Cat" and the album's final single "Love Will Never Do (Without You)", it also yielded four number-one hits.
 "Miss You Much" topped the chart for four weeks.
 It also topped the Hot Dance Club Songs and Hot R&B/Hip-Hop Songs charts.
 The single was certified platinum by the RIAA.
-It also reached number two in Canada and New Zealand, one in Japanese airplay and South Africa, twelve in Australia, the top fifteen in Belgium and the Netherlands, the top twenty in Germany, Sweden, and Switzerland, and twenty-two on the United Kingdom singles chart, as well as charting in Brazil.
+It also reached number two in Canada and New Zealand, number one in Japanese airplay and South Africa, number twelve in Australia, the top 15 in Belgium and the Netherlands, the top 20 in Germany, Sweden, and Switzerland, and number twenty-two on the United Kingdom singles chart, as well as charting in Brazil.
 According to Radio & Records, "Miss You Much" was the biggest airplay hit of the year.
-It sold over four million copies worldwide, and became the year's second-best selling single behind Phil Collins's "Another Day in Paradise".
+It sold more than four million copies worldwide, and became the year's second-best-selling single behind Phil Collins's "Another Day in Paradise".